-The Annual Meeting will be held entirely virtually, as permitted by Delaware law and our By-Laws.
-There will be no physical location at which stockholders may attend the Annual Meeting, but stockholders may participate in and vote at the Annual Meeting online.
+The Annual Meeting will be held entirely online, as permitted by Delaware law and our By-Laws.
+There will be no physical location at which stockholders may attend the Annual Meeting.
 Stockholders who participate in the virtual Annual Meeting will be deemed to be present in person and will be able to vote during the Annual Meeting at the time the polls are open.
-Stockholders who wish to participate in the meeting should go to www.virtualshareholdermeeting.com/CVI2022 at least 10 minutes before the beginning of the Annual Meeting to register their participation and complete the verification procedures to confirm that they were stockholders of record (or a duly authorized proxy holder of a stockholders of record) as of the Record Date, April 4, 2022.
-Stockholders of record (or a duly authorized proxy holder of a stockholder of record) number to verify their identity and gain access to the Annual Meeting.
+Stockholders who wish to participate in the meeting should go to www.virtualshareholdermeeting.com/CVI2023 at least 10 minutes before the beginning of the Annual Meeting to register their participation and complete the verification procedures to confirm that they were stockholders of record (or a duly authorized proxy holder of a stockholders of record) as of the Record Date, April 3, 2023.
+Stockholders of record (or a duly authorized proxy holder of record) will need to provide their control number to verify their identity and gain access to the Annual Meeting.